shrewdacumen/shortly-app-by-sungwook/README.md

      This could be done by introducing simplying a private property to each URLSession that is called `url_string_private_for_this_URLSession`.
      By the principle, this is actually multiple URLSessions because the URLSessions are being created on multi-threading.

+     Given the fact that fetch data from SHRTCODE to S. Korea takes 18 sec. on average that was found by the previous work of os.signpost logging, This feature is necessary to improve the user experience of the app.

   - And all the waiting message for URLSession shall be done by `ProgressInformation_Or_ErrorMessageHandling_WhileWaitingForShortCodeView`.

   - `ProgressInformation_Or_ErrorMessageHandling_WhileWaitingForShortCodeView`:  The Transient Error Message from the web endpoint + The Transient Task Message for adding `url_string` + Progress animation